paisley-io/docs/docs/terms.md

 ---
 id: terms
 title: Terms of Use
+slug: /docs/terms
 ---

 # Terms of Use

-By accessing the website at www.paisley.io, you are agreeing to be bound by these terms of service, all applicable laws and regulations, and agree that you are responsible for compliance with any applicable local laws.
+By accessing the website at www.paisley.io, you agree to be bound by these terms of service, all applicable laws and regulations, and that you are responsible for compliance with any applicable local laws.
-If you do not agree with any of these terms, you are prohibited from using or accessing this site.
-The materials contained in this website are protected by applicable copyright and trademark law.

-## Use Licence
+## Use License

-These Terms of Use permit you to use the Website for your personal, noncommercial use only.
+You may use this site for personal, noncommercial purposes only.
 You may not:

-- modify or copy the materials;
+- Modify or copy the materials
-- use the materials for any commercial purpose, or for any public display (commercial or noncommercial);
+- Use materials for commercial purposes or public display
-- remove any copyright or other proprietary notations from the materials;
+- Remove copyright or proprietary notices

-This licence shall automatically terminate if you violate any of these restrictions and may be terminated by Paisley at any time.

 ## Disclaimer

-The materials on www.paisley.io website are provided on an ‘as is’ basis.
-Paisley makes no warranties, expressed or implied.
+The site and materials are provided “as is” without warranties of any kind.

 ## Limitations

-In no event shall Paisley or its subcontractors be liable for any damages (including, without limitation, damages for loss of data or profit, or due to business interruption) arising out of the use or inability to use the materials on this website.
+Paisley is not liable for damages arising from the use or inability to use this site.

 ## Accuracy of Materials

-The materials appearing on www.paisley.io website could include technical, typographical, or photographic errors.
-Paisley may make changes at any time without notice but does not commit to updating the materials.
+Materials may contain errors.
+Paisley does not guarantee their accuracy or timeliness.

 ## Links

-Paisley is not responsible for the contents of any linked site.
-Use of such links is at the user's own risk.
+Paisley is not responsible for external site content.

 ## Modifications

-Paisley may revise these terms of service for its website at any time without notice.
+These terms may change at any time without notice.

 ## Governing Law

 These terms are governed by the laws of Wyoming, USA.

-_This policy is effective as of 1 June 2023._
+_Effective date: 1 June 2023_